SrushtiKakade28/SrushtiKakade28/README.md

 - 👋 Hi, I’m Srushti
 - 👀 I’m interested in anything that interests me
-- 🌱 I’m currently learning web development and DSA
+- 🌱 I’m currently learning web development and web3
 - 📫 How to reach me Twitter-@Srushti92440147014

 <!---